mbudnek/google-home-hubitat-community/README.md

 10. The selected devices should appear in your Google Home app and be available to control using the Google assistant

 Note: The same device should not be selected for multiple device types.

+## Device Type Settings

+Each device type has the following settings:

+    - Device type name:  This is the display name for this device type.
+It will be shown in the device selector once the device type is defined.
+    - Device type: A Hubitat capability that will determine which devices are available to select for this device type.
+    - Google Home device type: The type of device that Google Home will see the selected devices as.
+Controls the icon and available controls in the Google Home app and on Google Assistant devices with screens.
+The "Scene" device type is special.
+Devices with the "Scene" type are not shown in the main Google Home app interface, but may be controlled by voice and using routines.
+    - Device traits: The traits defined for this device.
+See [Device Traits](#device-traits) below.
+    - Actions to Confirm:  Only visible if the device has one or more traits with actions.
+The Google Assistant will ask for confirmation before performing thse actions.
+This is primarily useful to prevent the assistant from triggering an action accidentally.
+    - Actions reqiring PIN:  Only visible if the device has one or more traits with actions.
+The Google Assistant will request a PIN code before performing these actions.
+Useful for security-critical actions such as unlocking a lock or opening a garage door.
+    - PIN Codes:  Only visible if one or more actions are configured to require a PIN code.
+Allows you to manage the PIN codes that will be accepted for this device type.

 ## Device Traits